 Britain is a nation of collectors.
 From stamps to coins and military regalia — most folk know someone who collects something.
 One member of my family collected wooden ducks and tropical figurines.
 One collected foreign licence plates.
 Another collected stamps.
 Personally, I think it’s a bit odd.
-It’s one step away from hoarding, but socially acceptable.
+It’s a socially acceptable form of hoarding.

-I don’t think that I have ever had a desire to collect anything.
 I dabbled with collecting StarTrek cards when I was at school.
 I got a kick out of organising them into plastic wallets, and carried the collection around in a thick ring binder.
 I eventually tired of it all and handed them out to a bunch of Year 7s — who were delighted.
+Otherwise, I don’t think that I have ever had a desire to collect anything.

-I feel the need to collect something, something that isn’t the size or weight of a brick.
+I feel the urge to collect something, but something that isn’t the size or weight of a brick.
 Suggestions welcome.